credit Hans Engels

 He emerged victorious from several international competitions such as the European Music Competition in Cittá de Moncalieri and the Intermusica in Birkfeld.
 He won the Slovenian TEMSIG Competition twice and was appointed to the jury in 2007.
 In 2006 he received a grant from the Yehudi Menuhin "Live Music Now" Foundation.

 Martin Belič played with the Vienna Chamber Orchestra, the Symphonieorchester des Bayerischen Rundfunks, among others, and as soloist with the Württemberg Chamber Orchestra.
 Beyond this he appeared as soloist at concerts in Slovenia, Italy and Austria with such orchestras as the Slovenian Radio Orchestra, the Maribor Philharmonic and the Lower Rhine Symphony.
 Besides a number of recordings for Slovenian Radio, a CD with Martin Belič as soloist in the Flute Concerto by Carl Nielsen was released in February of 2008.
-Since 2007, he serves as 2nd flutist in the Munich Philharmonic, since 2019 he serves as Associate Principal.
+From 2007 to 2019, he served as 2nd flutist in the Munich Philharmonic, since 2019 he serves as Associate Principal.